IBM-Security/verify-operator/README.md

   namespace: operators

 spec:
-  # The secret which contains the IBM Security Verify
+  # The name of the secret which contains the IBM Security Verify
   # tenant information.
   tenantSecret: verify-tenant